kbat/docs/analysis/parallell/example.md

 Hello, world.
 ```

-(although, since the threads all share the same standard output, it's more likely that you end up in a race condition and see something like `Hello, wHello, woorld.rld.Hello, wHello, woorld.rld.`....)

 {% endcallout %}

+{% challenge "The ultimate question ..." %}
+What is wrong with the above output?
+{% solution "Solution" %}
+Since the threads all share the same standard output, it's more likely that you end up in a race condition and see something like `Hello, wHello, woorld.rld.Hello, wHello, woorld.rld.`....
+{% endchallenge %}

 # Exercises